For more information or to get a quote contact us today

 One of the most significant and noteworthy safety regulations for axe throwing businesses is having an explicit axe retrieval protocol.

-Having structure and organization for each lane is essential for keeping everyone safe when collecting the axes.
-If someone is retrieving their ax while another person is throwing, this could become a very dangerous situation quickly.
+One of the most significant safety regulations for axe-throwing businesses is an explicit axe retrieval protocol.
+No one should ever be in the lanes when someone else is throwing.
+Structure and organization for each lane are essential for keeping everyone safe when collecting the axes.
+If someone retrieves their ax while another person is throwing, this could quickly become a very dangerous situation.

 12. Designated Areas

+Every axe-throwing business should have designated throwing lanes and safety areas.
+Separate those actively participating from those waiting for their turn or spectating.
 Each lane should only have one participant at a time.
-It can be helpful to have an employee monitor both areas.
+An employee monitoring both areas can be helpful.
 This can keep lanes clear for throwers and allow for better regulation.

 13. Rules Against Outside Axes

-There are professional axe throwers that participate in organizations like the World Axe Throwing League that use special competition axes for their tournaments.
+A safety regulation your axe-throwing business may have overlooked is prohibiting outside axes.
+Professional axe throwers participate in organizations like the World Axe Throwing League that use special competition axes for their tournaments.
 Occasionally, experienced attendees will want to bring their own axe with them to your business, but you shouldn’t allow it.
 Let people know you don’t let outside axes in when they are making reservations.

 The axes at your establishment work well with your targets.
 Outside axes may behave differently once they hit the target, and this could cause an additional safety hazard.
 Again, it is best to keep all equipment in its designated spaces, and allowing participants to bring their own axe could cause many safety concerns.